 - Acceptance: Accept all the assets you have rather than longing for what you do not.
 Much of your body composition is predetermined by your genetics.

 All Sizes Fit includes an art show, with Duck Store gift certificates awarded for the top creations.
-Registration is open now; entries must be received by Friday, February 16, 2018.
+If interested in submitting art for the next art show email Suzie Stadelman, Education Prevention and Outreach Coordinator.

 Academics can be stressful for many of us, especially toward the end of the term.
 Stress Less is designed to create opportunities for you to explore different ways to practice self-care and find techniques to de-stress during some of the hardest parts of the year.
 These events are hosted during week 10 of fall, winter, and spring terms.
 Everyone manages the stress of classes differently, but we are here to support you through those times.